A Closer Look at How Distracted Truckers Can Cause a TX Accident

 What the Study Tell us About Distracted Truckers in Texas

 Above all, the study shows that truck drivers fall victim to many of the same distractions everyday commuters do.
-While any distracted driver is a dangerous driver, the size of a semi truck means that an accident with one is more serious than most.
-Texas accidents with 18 wheelers take the lives of at least 400 people a year.
+While any distracted driver is a dangerous driver, the size of a semi truck means that a crash with one is more serious than most.
+Texas crashes with 18 wheelers take the lives of at least 400 people a year.
 Hopefully, the study will help the trucking industry tighten regulations that govern distracted drivers.
 Positive change cannot take place until truckers and trucking companies take driver distraction seriously and work to prevent it.